 Every employer must conduct risk assessments as part of planning for wider opening of schools.
 The NEU expects employers to carry out a risk assessment relating to every individual member of staff to help ensure safety for staff and their families.
 This risk assessment must consider personal health circumstances, including whether the staff member is in an officially recognised clinically vulnerable group.

-The NEU is firm in its advice that staff who are in clinically vulnerable groups, or who live with or care for household members in clinically vulnerable groups, should not be required to return to the workplace and should instead be allowed to work at home.
+The NEU is firm in its advice that where there is a local Covid-19 spike and/or a lock-down, staff who are in clinically vulnerable groups, or who live with or care for household members in clinically vulnerable groups, should not be required to return to the workplace and should instead be allowed to work at home.